intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/models/rnn/README.md

-  --vocabSize    [the vocabulary size that users would like to set, default 4000] --bptt         [back propagation through time, default 4] --nEpochs      [number of epochs to train, default 30] --batchSize    [only support 1; train the model sentence by sentence] --coreNumber   [engine core numbers, e.g 4 for a desktop]
+  --vocabSize    [the vocabulary size that users would like to set, default 4000] --bptt         [back propagation through time, default 4] --nEpochs      [number of epochs to train, default 30] --coreNumber   [engine core numbers, e.g 4 for a desktop]
 ```